 And I still love them.
 When I pick up some of these now, the covers immediately transport me back to Mr Kennick’s classroom.
 The one which does this most readily is probably the one I most identify with that jigsaw-piece of my childhood – ‘The Seven Crystal Balls’.

 ‘The Seven Crystal Balls’ is a story of excitement and danger.
-I won’t go into the details, because these are well covered elsewhere, in books and on the internet, and anyway, this post’s more about my relationship with Hergé’s work.
+I won’t go into the details, because these are well covered elsewhere, and anyway, this post’s more about my relationship with Hergé’s work.
 Suffice to say that I was, and ever since have been, entranced.

 The school didn’t have anywhere near a complete collection; I wasn’t aware of the full collection of titles until several years later.
 But some of the others which certainly return to memory as being part of that book-case include the two ‘Moon’ adventures, ‘The Shooting Star’, ‘The Crab with the Golden Claws’, and ‘Red Rackham’s Treasure’, which has my other most favourite cover.